Waf-Interface/Cli-Controller/README.md

 - **`checkStatus()`**: Perform a comprehensive health check of the system.
 - **`uninstall()`**: Execute a complete cleanup of all components.

-### Integration
-- Seamlessly works with your Python installer’s structure.
-- Utilizes the same database location: `/opt/waf_interface/waf-ghb/users.db`.
-- Maintains consistent paths and configurations for ease of use.

 ---

 ## 🔧 Improvements